LIZETHVERA/bamazon/README.md

  * exit: To leave the app.

-### 2. Case escenario:
+2. Case escenario:
 * Insufficient quantity
 * The product you have selected is available in stock:

   * The app shows:
     * The product
     * The unit price
     * The total cost of the purchase

-  * The user did not enter any value or letter.
-    * The app says:
-      * Please enter a number

-### 3. This is how the app works:
+3. This is how the app works:

 ## Gif embeded video: